mralebrije/art-tracker/README.md

 ## Why Art Tracker?

- **1. First chance:** _Are you an Art Lover? ... do you live in Baltimore City?... do you like Museums and Art Organizations?_ You have to explore this beautiful set of data about art locations in Baltimore.
+ **1. First chance:**

+ _Are you an Art Lover?..._
+ _Do you live in Baltimore City?..._
+ _Do you like Museums and Art Organizations?_

+ You have to explore this beautiful set of data about art locations in Baltimore.

- **2. Second chance:** Mmmm, let´s try again, _are you a software developer?... are you looking for a Java Full Stack Project example?...
-RESTful, services, controllers, ORM, angular, spring, hibernate, loombok, mysql, h2 are words that you have in mind?_ Perfect you can explore this code and love it or hate it (as well as me these nights).
+ **2. Second chance ~~(Mmmm, let´s try again)~~:**
+ _Are you a software developer?..._
+ _Are you looking for a Java Full Stack Project example?..._
+ _RESTful, services, controllers, ORM, angular, spring, hibernate, loombok, mysql, h2 are words that you have in mind?_

+  Perfect you can explore this code and love it or hate it ~~(as well as me these nights)~~.

- **3. Third chance:** Ok ok, I have to be very careful selecting my next words in order to keep your attention in my code so... *are you a Talent hunter?...are you looking for a committed and passionate worker in tour team?* **I introduce myself with this code for you like first step, hoping to make great things together!**
+ **3. Third chance ~~(last chance,I have to be really careful selecting my next words to keep your attention in my code)~~:**
+ _Are you a Talent hunter?..._
+ _Are you looking for a committed and passionate worker in tour team?_

+ I introduce myself with this code for you like first step, hoping to make **great things** together!

 ## Data sets